 Bill Morrison: Cycles & Loops is organized by Donato Loia, 2020–21 Curatorial Fellow, Visual Arts Center.

-This exhibition and its programming are generously funded by a number of departments and centers at The University of Texas at Austin, including the Center for the Study of Modernism; Dr. Susan Rather, Meredith and Cornelia Long Chair in Art and Art History; the College of Fine Arts and the Fine Arts Diversity Committee's Student Project Grant, Humanities Institute support through the Viola S. Hoffman and George W. Hoffman Lectureship in Liberal and Fine Arts, the Department of Anthropology and the Bureau for Experimental Ethnography, the Department of Psychology, the Department of Radio, Television, and Film, the Department of American Studies, the Department of Religious Studies, and the Department of Spanish and Portuguese.
+This exhibition and its programming are generously funded by a number of departments and centers at The University of Texas at Austin, including Dr. Richard Shiff, Center for the Study of Modernism; Dr. Susan Rather, Meredith and Cornelia Long Chair in Art and Art History; the College of Fine Arts and the Fine Arts Diversity Council's Student Project Grant; Humanities Institute support through the Viola S. Hoffman and George W. Hoffman Lectureship in Liberal and Fine Arts; the Department of Anthropology and the Bureau for Experimental Ethnography; the Department of Psychology; the Department of Radio–Television–Film; the Department of American Studies; the Department of Religious Studies; and the Department of Spanish and Portuguese.

 Bill Morrison (b.
 1965, Chicago) has premiered films at the New York, Rotterdam, Sundance, and Venice film festivals, and major performance venues around the globe, including the Carnegie Hall, (2004), the Brooklyn Academy of Music (2010 and 2012), and the Barbican, London (2014).
 His found footage opus Decasia (2002) was the first film of the 21st century to be selected to the Library of Congress’ National Film Registry.
 The Great Flood (2013) was recognized with the Smithsonian Ingenuity Award for historical scholarship.
 Dawson City: Frozen Time (2016) was included on numerous lists of the best films of the decade (2010s).
 His most recent movie is The Village Detective: A Song Cycle (2021).
 Throughout his career, Morrison has collaborated with some of the most celebrated musicians and composers of our time: John Adams, William Basinski, Maya Beiser, Gavin Bryars, Bill Frisell, Philip Glass, Vijay Iyer, Kronos Quartet, David Lang, Steve Reich, and Julia Wolfe, among many others.
 His work has been recognized with a Guggenheim Foundation Fellowship (2000); the Foundation for Contemporary Arts (2003); the Creative Capital (2004); Herb Alpert Award in the Arts (2006); and a mid-career retrospective at the Museum of Modern Art (2014).